margittennosaar/JS_REACT24S/README.md

 Our course covers a wide range of JavaScript topics, including:

 1. Introduction to JavaScript
-2. Basic Syntax and Operations
+2. Basic syntax and operations
-3. Control Structures
+3. Control structures
 4. Functions and Scope
 5. Arrays and Objects
-6. Error Handling and Debugging
+6. Error handling and debugging
 7. Asynchronous JavaScript
-8. Introduction to DOM Manipulation
+8. Introduction to DOM manipulation
 9. JavaScript and Web APIs

 ## Homework Exercises